jiefenn8/graphloom/README.md

 ### Prerequisites

-GraphLoom target compatibility is Java 8.
-Your Java SDK must have compatibility for Java 8 for this library to work properly.
-To obtain Java SDK, go to either [OpenJDK](https://openjdk.java.net/) or [OracleJDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html) depending on your own project license requirement.
+GraphLoom target compatibility is currently Java 15 (17 for LTS soon).
+Your Java SDK must have compatibility for Java 15 for this library to work properly.
+To obtain Java SDK, go to either [OpenJDK](https://openjdk.java.net/) or [OracleJDK](https://www.oracle.com/java/technologies/javase/jdk15-archive-downloads.html) depending on your own project license requirement.

 ### Adding GraphLoom to your build